ResChougule/GO-TO-MARKET/README.md

-## Go-to-Market Strategy: Electric Scooter Launch – Berlin Mitte
+# Go-to-Market Strategy: Electric Scooter Launch – Berlin Mitte

 ![Infographic](images/infographic.png)

 ## Project Overview
 As part of my Master’s program, I led a team to design a go-to-market strategy for launching an electric scooter service in Berlin Mitte.
-The project focused on maximizing adoption among commuters and tourists while ensuring operational efficiency.
+The project focused on **maximizing adoption among commuters and tourists while ensuring operational efficiency**.

 ## Objectives
 - Identify key commuter and tourist segments